Houtworm/minishell/Readme.md

 #### cd
 - cd - is having issues if oldpwd is not set.
 - if getcwd fails we can get strange behavior, lets say we delete the parent directory
-#### export
-- make sure variables can only start with a A or _
-- somehow it is adding empty lines to env file.
-#### env
-- if argument is a valid directory print permission denied, else print no such file or directory.
 #### exit
 - if argument is bigger than long long print numeric argument required
 - huge numbers print the wrong return value
 #### alias
 - is already implemented and used during init, it just can't be called from the shell yet
-#### .
-- should handle files properly

 ---
 ### Cleanup